wcao101/python-datalanche/README.md

 ## Install

-[Create an account](https://www.datalanche.com/signup) and obtain an API key.
+[Create an account](https://www.datalanche.com/signup) and obtain an API key and secret.
 Then install the client using the following command:

     pip install datalanche